Sehun0819/Sehun0819.github.io/_posts/2022-06-30-fuzz-rescript-parser.md

 ## Conclusion

-AFL++ was able to find previously unknown bugs of Rescript parser.
+AFL++ was able to find previously unknown bugs of ReScript parser.
 Moreover, it seems that there are still rooms for this tool to play an important role.
-I hope this post help Rescript developers to utilize AFL++ to make Rescript parser more robust.
+I hope this post help ReScript developers to utilize AFL++ to make ReScript parser more robust.

 The reason why this general fuzzing tool works well comes from the fact that the input type of parser is 'string', which is a simple, one-dimensional structure.
 Byte-level mutation strategies of AFL++ wouldn't break the input validity.
-On the other hand, if you want to fuzz Rescript compiler whose input must be valid AST, naive application of this tool won't work because byte-level mutation of AFL++ would probably make input source code invalid, leading to failure in parsing process.
+On the other hand, if you want to fuzz ReScript compiler whose input must be valid AST, naive application of this tool won't work because byte-level mutation of AFL++ would probably make input source code invalid, leading to failure in parsing process.
 But anyway, if what all you need is to find bugs of parser, AFL++ would work for you.

 [^aflpp]: A community-maintained version of [AFL](https://lcamtuf.coredump.cx/afl/), which equips additional features and enhancements.
 [^fuzzingsurvey]: If you are looking for more comprehensible introduction for fuzzing, I strongly recommend this [paper](https://ieeexplore.ieee.org/document/8863940).